digitickets/eslint-config-digitickets/README.md

     npm install eslint-plugin-vue@latest --save-dev

+### Vue 3

+The `vue3.js` file contains extra rules to use with a Vue 3 project.
+Add it to your extends list **in addition to** the base like this:

+    {
+        "extends": [
+            "@digitickets/eslint-config-digitickets",
+            "@digitickets/eslint-config-digitickets/vue3"
+        ]
+    }

+You'll also need to install these plugins:

+    npm install eslint-plugin-vue@latest --save-dev

 ### Typescript

-If you are using Typescript extend this instead:
+If you are using Typescript extend this **instead of** the base:

     {
         "extends": [